bankkykun/datascienceboothcamp_project/README.md

-# datascienceboothcamp_project
+# Data Science Bootcamp 7

-all my data in project
+all my data in project in bootcamp.
+There are 10 sprints as follow.

+* Google sheets
+* SQL
+* R programing
+* Data Transformation
+* Statistics